electron-userland/spectron/README.md

   to ChromeDriver to be made.
 Defaults to `30000` milliseconds.
 * `quitTimeout` - Number in milliseconds to wait for application quitting.
   Defaults to `1000` milliseconds.
+* `requireName` - Custom property name to use when requiring modules.
+Defaults to `require`.
+This should only be used if your application deletes the main `window.require` function and assigns it to another property name.
 * `startTimeout` - Number in milliseconds to wait for ChromeDriver to start.
   Defaults to `5000` milliseconds.
 * `waitTimeout` - Number in milliseconds to wait for calls like